picture courtesy of David Delgado, from his weblog

 Life and works

-This art environment is a creation of José García Martín, also known as Pillipo (also Pillimpo).
+This art environment was created by José García Martín (1932-2019), also known as Pillipo or as Pillimpo).

 The internet hasn't much biographic information about this artist.
-He was born in a poor family, probably around 1932, and as a young boy he wouldn't enjoy much schooling.
+He was born in a poor family and as a young boy he wouldn't enjoy much schooling.
 He has been described as an illiterate, but wise man.

 It is not clear when this happened, but at some moment in his life García began making sculptures, using clay, sand and water for the build-up and white plaster for the finishing.

-The life-size sculptures mainly depict different types of people and various animals, such as a horse, lions, a fish...
-Although García is a deeply religious man, and there is sculpture of an angel, the majority of the sculptures have no specific religious character.
-However, on the rear part of the garden several crosses are installed, which may primarely reflect death, but also may have a religious significance.
+The life-size sculptures mainly depict different types of people and various animals, such as a horse, lions, a fish....
+Although García was a deeply religious man and there is sculpture of an angel, the majority of the sculptures have no specific religious character.
+However, on the rear part of the garden several crosses are installed, which may primarily reflect death, but also may have a religious significance.

 A weblog by Delgado regarding the film comprises facts and reflections about the art environment and its creator.

-* Weblog Los sueños al viento (jan till oct 2015) by David Delgado San Ginès
+* Weblog Los sueños al viento (January-October 2015) by David Delgado San Ginès

 Jardin de esculturas